 To sum it up

-Bitcoins being the future of money means that they will increasingly be vulnerable to various threats, especially matters pertaining to theft.
-To securely manage your Bitcoins transactions, it is important that you guard your private keys in a device that cannot be accessed by malware; the hardware wallets have proved to be the safest platforms for managing cryptocurrencies transactions since they are the only ones so far capable of keeping the private keys separate from the vulnerable software.
+Cryptocurrencies being the future of money means that they will increasingly be vulnerable to various threats, especially matters pertaining to theft.
+To securely manage your Cryptocurrencies transactions, it is important that you guard your private keys in a device that cannot be accessed by malware; the hardware wallets have proved to be the safest platforms for managing cryptocurrencies transactions since they are the only ones so far capable of keeping the private keys separate from the vulnerable software.

 Apart from hardware wallets, there are other forms of wallets which you can learn about on our site.
 We are glad that you are now well versed with hardware wallets, you are welcomed to learn more about other topics that pertain to cryptocurrencies.
 Thank you.